nestjs/azure-func-http/README.md

 $ nest add @nestjs/azure-func-http
 ```

+## Tutorial

+You can read more about this integration [here](https://trilon.io/blog/deploy-nestjs-azure-functions).

 ## Additional options

 You can pass additional flags to customize the post-install schematic.
 For example, if your base application directory is different than `src`, use `--rootDir` flag: